 It’s also a beautiful place to go to in the evenings.
 Very romantic as you can sit and watch the waves crashing on the beach while eating your food by candlelight.
 The food is always amazing – I’ve never had a bad meal, the seafood is so fresh – I really recommend the grilled sardines, the monkfish and prawn skewers and the Clams Bulhao Patao (a Portuguese speciality cooked in garlic, lemon, white wine and coriander) – and the staff are really friendly and make you feel so welcome!
 The desserts always look amazing and there’s always such a huge choice from Rocky Road, to Cheesecakes to Chocolate Brownies to Apple Pies – all homemade and spectacular.
 They also have a rooftop bar, great for relaxing during the day or enjoying a sundowner in the evening.

 Edit: A Review of Lunch at Marias August 2016 can be found here

-– Having said this was not in any order, this would be my number one restaurant for fine-dining.
+– Having said this was not in any order, this would be my number one on my Best Algarve Restaurants list for fine-dining.
 The owner Joaquim has been there for so many years and always remembers us every time we go and makes us feel special and looked-after – he always calls me Princess!
 It is a tough one to find, down some tiny roads, out in the countryside, but so worth it.
 The setting is one of the most beautiful I’ve ever come across, an old Portuguese farm-house with a beautiful courtyard with fountains out the front and a garden out the back.

 You can request to sit in the garden, courtyard or the house but I always choose the garden – it feels like such a magical place – and there’s a special chair that I always have to sit in when we have aperitifs (known as the ‘princess chair’).